Dr Stephen B. Crofts Wiley

 - Phone: 919-302-6418

 Stephen Wiley is an Associate Professor in the Department of Communication at North Carolina State University.
-He received his B.A. in Sociolgy and Anthropology at Swarthmore College, his master’s in Latin American Studies at the University of Texas at Austin, and his Ph.D. in Communication Research at the University of Illinois, Urbana-Champaign.
+He received his B.A. in Sociology and Anthropology from Swarthmore College, his master’s in Latin American Studies from the University of Texas at Austin, and his Ph.D. in Communication Research from the University of Illinois, Urbana-Champaign.

-Wiley’s work examines how communication and media technologies help shape cultural identities and social spaces—in other words, how people understand who they are, where they are, and where they belong.
+Wiley’s work examines how globalization shapes subjectivity, agency, and sense of place—in other words, how people understand who they are, where they belong, and what they are able to do.
 His primary research method is ethnography, and he has carried out numerous field research projects in Latin America during the last 30 years, particularly in Argentina, Chile, and Mexico.
 He first travelled to Chile in 1985 as an undergraduate student to conduct life-history interviews with leaders of the opposition to the military dictatorship of General Augusto Pinochet.
 In 1986 he carried out a video project on Chilean Canto Nuevo, a folk-protest music movement that played a significant role in sustaining opposition to the Pinochet regime.
 Following a year studying communication and political theory in Argentina in 1987, Wiley returned to Chile in 1988 to carry out research for a master’s thesis on the Chilean No campaign, the successful effort to reject General Pinochet’s bid to remain in power.
 In the mid-1990s, he went back to Chile again, this time to interview key figures in the new democratic government and the Chilean media.
 This study became his Ph.D. dissertation, a study of how Chilean media and communication technologies changed in the years following military rule.
 His dissertation argued that we should see Chile as a “transnation”—a cultural space in which the nation is formed out of transnational flows of migration, money, information, and ideas.

-Most recently, Wiley was a Fulbright Scholar and visiting faculty member at the Universidad de Concepción in southern Chile, where he carried out ethnographic fieldwork to see the effects of globalization on ordinary people’s sense of place in the city of Concepción in 2008 and 2012.
+In 2008, Wiley was a Fulbright Scholar and visiting faculty member at the Universidad de Concepción in southern Chile, where he carried out ethnographic fieldwork to see the effects of globalization on ordinary people’s sense of place in the city of Concepción.
+He returned in 2012 and 2018 to conduct follow-up research with the same participants.

-Wiley’s work has appeared in journals such as Cultural Studies, Communication Theory, Media, Culture & Society, and Kairos.
+Wiley’s work has appeared in journals such as Cultural Studies, Communication Theory, Subjectivity, and Media, Culture & Society.
 He is co-editor, with Jeremy Packer, of a special issue of The Communication Review (2010) on communication and mobility; and a book, Communication Matters: Materialist Approaches to Media, Mobility, and Networks (Routledge, 2012).
-He is working on a book tentatively titled Becoming global: Transnational ties and sense of space in Concepción, Chile.
+He is working on a book titled Becoming global: Transnational connectivty, subjectivity, and agency in Concepción, Chile.

 Steve Wiley is married to Myriam Bascuñan and lives in Raleigh, North Carolina.
 They have three sons: Rodrigo, Nicholas, and Daniel.